 Check Out My Other Beginner Tutorials

-And check back soon for the tutorial on how to make Sip n Paint canvases with your Cricut.
+And check out the tutorial on how to make DIY Paint Your Own canvases with your Cricut.
 If you wondered, that’s what I was doing in this post’s photos! 🥰

 Love This Post on Cricut Design Space for Beginners?
 Share It!